brucemack/nanovna-controller/README.md

 Precise Installation Instructions (Windows)
 ===========================================
 * Download nanovna-controller.zip from the release area: https://github.com/brucemack/nanovna-controller/releases
 * Unzip the file.
 This will create a base folder that contains the .exe, the config.ini file, and a static folder.
+For example: C:\nano.
-* Edit the config.ini file:
+* Edit the config.ini file in the base folder:
   - Set the workdir to a location where you'd like to store working files created by the controller (i.e., user config files)
   - Set the TCP port you want to listen on for HTTP connections.
-* Open a command prompt
+* Open a command prompt.
-* Change directories (cd) into the base folder where the files were unzipped.
-* Run the nanovna-controller.exe
+* Run the nanovna-controller.exe passing an argument of the base folder.
+For example: nanovna-controller c:\nano
 * Point your browser to http://localhost:8080.
 Or use whatever port number you have configured in the config.ini file.
 * Use the Administration tab to configure the serial port where the NanoVNA is connected.